 Figure 5.
 Simplified Quantitative Transport Bias Analysis (SQTBA) -Gaussian Air masses dispersion for PMF sources (PMOA, MO-OOA, MSA-OA) and O3

 MO-OOA (Figure 8-A) strongest sources can be traced back northward along a cyclonic gradual crescent shape spreading from Greenland Seas South of Cape Farewell (See Figure S9 for Ocean areas toponomy).
 This culminates further with air masses sources spanning over the East Greenland Current (Denmark Strait) upwards to the Iceland Sea south of Jan Mayen.
 MO-OOA is otherwise ubiquitous and shows contributions over the Newfoundland, Labrador and Iceland basins as well as other areas.
-O3 (Figure 5-B) shared the same overwhelming sources as MO-OOA further confirming its role in MO-OOA formation.
+O3 (Figure 5-B) shared similar origin as MO-OOA further confirming its role in MO-OOA formation.
 Overall, we observe aged polar air masses eventually flowing from Greenland to MHD.
-The sustained blockade and aging of air masses over Greenland is known and attributed to summertime high-pressure systems surrounding this region influenced by Arctic amplification (Pettersen et al. 2022; Preece et al. 2023) where Irminger current also acts as a hotspot for turbulent eddies and heat transport which might contribute to aerosols’ nucleation (Semper et al. 2022).
+The sustained blockade and aging of air masses over Greenland is known and attributed to summertime high-pressure systems surrounding this region influenced by Arctic amplification (Pettersen et al. 2022; Preece et al. 2023) where Irminger current also acts as a hotspot for turbulent eddies and heat transport which might contribute to aerosol nucleation (Semper et al. 2022).
 Here the presence of a blocking anticyclone transition (Figure S9) leading to reduced cloud cover and warm air advection might ultimately have contributed to an increase in aged SOA at the southern tip of Greenland possibly owing to its orography.